-Category unclassified assets mainly encompasses: intersector assets (placements in shares of other financial corporations and settlements accounts), fixed assets, other nonfinancial assets and other claims of the other financial corporations, which emanate from other business relations with the resident sector, and not being classified in the mentioned items.
+Category unclassified assets mainly encompasses: inter- sector assets (placements in shares of other financial corporations and settlement accounts), fixed assets, other nonfinancial assets and other claims of the other financial corporations, which emanate from other business relations with the resident sector, and not being classified in the mentioned items.

-On the liabilities side in the Other Financial Corporations' Survey, the main items are: foreign liabilities, central government deposits, loans from other depositary corporations, capital accounts, insurance technical reserves and other unclassified liabilities.
+Main items on the liabilities side in the Other Financial Corporations Survey are: foreign liabilities, central government deposits, loans from other depositary corporations, capital accounts, insurance technical reserves and other unclassified liabilities.